 Preparation

 Here are the few ingredients needed for this recipe.
-I’ve suggested using 1 teaspoon of oil to avoid stressing over Weight Watchers points, after all not all my readers count them.
-But I used oil spray, and for me, 10 sprays correspond to half a teaspoon of oil!
-So the portion points would be 4.5, even less since some of the oil sticks to your hands and the bowl!
+I suggested using 1 teaspoon of oil to avoid confusing you with Weight Watchers points, after all, not all my readers count them.
+But I used spray oil and for me, 10 sprays equal half a teaspoon of oil!
+So the portion points would be 4.5, even less since some stays on your hands and in the bowl!

 Then put salt, oil, and dried thyme on the gnocchi and mix well with your hands to coat all the gnocchi.

-Cook the seasoned gnocchi directly in the air fryer’s basket at 356°F-392°F for 10 minutes, enough for one portion.
-If you make more portions, I suggest not adding more than 400g of gnocchi in the basket.
+Cook the seasoned gnocchi directly in the air fryer basket at 355°F-390°F for 10 minutes, which is enough for one serving.
+If you make more portions, I suggest not putting more than 400 g of gnocchi in the basket.
 Shake the basket occasionally during cooking.

-In this recipe, you see photos of my old air fryer, which was smaller and less powerful, so I set the temperature to 392°F. Now I still have a Philips but the XXL, so I just put the gnocchi at 356°F.
+In this recipe, you see photos of my old fryer which was smaller and less powerful, so I set the temperature at 390°F. Now I still have a Philips but the XXL, so it’s enough to set the gnocchi at 355°F.

-For oven cooking, I leave you the instructions and photo of this recipe made by a dear reader and friend, Loredana Berto, whom I thank for the collaboration!
-Loredana put 5.3 oz of potato gnocchi with 1 teaspoon of oil, salt, and parsley in a clay baking dish.
-She baked in a ventilated oven at 428°F for 15 minutes and then used the grill function for another 15 minutes.
-Additionally, Loredana recommends frequently checking the gnocchi in the last quarter hour to avoid burning them.
-And here’s the result: they turned out excellent!
+For oven cooking, I leave you the instructions and the photo of this recipe made by a dear reader and friend, Loredana Berto, whom I thank for the collaboration!
+Loredana put 150 g of potato gnocchi with 1 teaspoon of oil, salt, and parsley in a clay baking dish.
+She baked in a fan-assisted oven at 430°F for 15 minutes and then used the grill function for another 15 minutes.
+Loredana also recommends checking the gnocchi often in the last quarter of an hour to avoid burning them.
+And here’s the result: they turned out great!

-And now our air fryer fried potato gnocchi are ready!
-I added slices of lemon as a garnish, but next time I will squeeze some over them: the gnocchi that touched the lemon absorbed a bit of flavor and were delicious!
+And here are our air fryer fried potato gnocchi ready!
+I added lemon slices as a garnish, but next time I’ll squeeze some over them: the gnocchi that touched the lemon absorbed a bit of its flavor and were delicious!

-I didn’t think they would turn out this good, and 3.5 oz seemed too little but it makes a nice bowl.
+I didn’t think they’d turn out this good.
+Also, 100 g seemed little, but it makes a nice little bowl.

-They are crispy on the outside but remain firm inside so you have to chew, they don’t go down like french fries, you know what I mean?
-Those who are on a diet will surely understand!
-Let me know if you liked this recipe… for now, I wish you:
+They are crispy on the outside but remain firm inside, so you have to chew, they’re not like french fries, you know what I mean?
+Anyone on a diet will surely understand!
+Let me know if you liked this recipe… for now I wish you:

 Enjoy your meal!